 One student at a Waltz Weekend was raised in a strict one-way-only tradition, and at first

 she had difficulty with the overlap of two kinds of flexibility.
 She was hearing that (1) there is more than one correct way

 to do a dance form, and that (2) each partner is a bit different from other partners.
 When these two variables combined, it seemed

 like chaos to her, and she was uncomfortable with this at first.

->

-> She preferred to have a teacher who told her that there was only one correct version of each social dance (which simply isn't true, sorry).
+She preferred that the teacher tell her that there is only one correct version of each social dance (which simply isn't true, sorry).
 And she wanted the teacher to work on the men until each of them danced exactly alike, so she wouldn't have to adapt to differences from one partner to the next.
 (And that's never going to happen either.)

->

-> And we become a friendlier and more skilled dance partner.
+And we become a friendlier and more skilled dance partner.